aoli-al/exchain/docs/meeting_notes.md

 - Output:
     - a chain of exceptions from the trace that may cause the failure
 - Insight:
-    - Tracking the state changes of each exception allows us to construct the causality chain among exceptions.
+    - (TOFIX) Tracking the state changes of each exception allows us to construct the causality chain among exceptions.
 The causality chain is useful to identify the root cause of the failure.
+(Is this an insight? why or why not?)
-    - (TOFIX: ) why is causality chain is useful?
+    - (TOFIX) why is causality chain is useful?
 - Solution:
     - Step 1: identify the affected variables of each exception
     - Step 2: identify the responsible variables of each exception